DaveHudson/hudson/apps/basechat/README.md

 ## Configure Secrets

-Create a `.env.local` file and copy the contents of `.env` into it.
+Create a `.env.local` file and copy the contents of `.env.example` into it.
 Then add your own secrets.

 As a minimum you will need to add your own [Open AI API key](https://platform.openai.com/overview).